captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

-## CLUB SECRETARY (VO):
+## MYCROFT HOLMES (VO):
-“Dear Mr. Poirot, The Diogenes Club is interested to learn that the “Georges Conneau” affair has,
+“Dear Mr. Poirot, The Diogenes Club is not surprised to learn that the “Georges Conneau” affair has,

 ---

-in the words of Mycroft Holmes, ‘come alive again.’
+as brother Sherlock predicted, ‘come alive again.’

 ---